jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/secure-code-review/index.md

 ### Full tracking

-Our **Attack Surface Manager (ASM)** allows you to access general and specific data for each finding in your code reported by our expert security analysts.
+Our **Attack Resistance Management platform (ARM)** allows you to access general and specific data for each finding in your code reported by our expert security analysts.
 Furthermore, enables your team to follow the entire vulnerability remediation process with detailed, real-time information.

 </div>